bhoomika-254/memory/README.md

 ## 🙏 Acknowledgments

 - **Google Gemini**: For powerful LLM capabilities
-- **Qdrant**: For efficient vector database operations
+- **Neo4j**: For robust graph database and vector indexing
-- **Whoosh**: For lexical search functionality
 - **LangGraph**: For conversation orchestration
 - **Streamlit**: For beautiful and interactive UI
+- **Sentence Transformers**: For high-quality text embeddings

 ## 📞 Support

 For questions or issues:
 1. Check the troubleshooting section above
-2. Review system status in the UI debug panel
+2. Review system status in the analytics panel
 3. Open an issue on GitHub with detailed information

 ---

-**Happy conversing with your memory-enhanced AI! 🧠✨** refined and advanced memory architecture for human like conversations
+**Happy conversing with your memory-enhanced AI! 🧠✨** *Advanced graph-based memory architecture for human-like conversations*